-As at June 30, 2020 all staff engaged in the management and administration of the Company are employed by other Fidelity Group Companies.
+As at 31 December, 2020 all staff engaged in the management and administration of the Company are employed by other Fidelity Group Companies.
 Their services are provided under a secondment agreement or Insurance Administration Services Agreement in place between these companies and FIL Life Insurance (Ireland) DAC.
 The expenses in relation to these employees are recharged under these agreements on the basis of cost plus 5% basis and are included in Administrative expenses.

 With the exception of Independent Non-Executive Directors, the Company does not remunerate any member of the Board for their service.
-The Independent Non-Executive Directors were paid remuneration of €169,217 in the year to 30 June 2020 (2019: €161,272).
+The Independent Non-Executive Directors were paid remuneration of €78,904 in the period to 31 December 2020 (year to 30 June 2020 €169,217).